realA10001986/Time-Circuits-Display/README.md

 #### The INJECT_x command

-This command allows remote control of the TCD through HA/MQTT in the same way as through the TCD keypad by injecting commands into the TCD's command queue (hence the name).
+This command allows controlling the TCD through HA/MQTT in the same way as through pressing keys on the keypad.
+By means of this command, you can "enter" dates/times as well as keypad commands.
 Commands are listed [here](#commandref); nearly all are supported.
-You need to specify the command exactly like when entering the code on the keypad.
 For example:

+To set 12/25/0000 as the destination date, issue ```INJECT_12250000```

 To enable the "beep" (21), issue the following command: ```INJECT_21```